 VESA mount patterns are the series of holes found on the back of a television or monitor, used to attach them to wall mounts.
 There are a few other names that can apply to these standards as well.
 VESA stands for Video Electronics Standards Association.
 The organization VESA is a technical standards association located in California that focuses on computer and video displays.
 Most major companies that manufacture monitors or televisions (Dell, Sony, Samsung, etc.) are members of the organization and follow its standards.
 Items made by these members follow VESA standards and even non-member companies tend to stick to them for the sake of conformity.

 Officially, VESA mount patterns were dubbed Flat Display Mounting Interfaces (FDMI) by the VESA organization.
 As a secondary name, the patterns were also called VESA Mounting Interface Standards (MIS).
 This second name stuck and was eventually shorthanded to just “VESA mounts”.
+Still wondering what is a VESA mount?

 How are VESA Mounts Measured?

 VESA mount patterns are made from four holes, forming either square or rectangle-shaped.
-Each hole is one corner of the square/rectangle and holds a screw that secures the mount to a television or monitor.
-Made to international standards, VESA mount patterns are measured in millimeters.
-For example, a mount labeled wit
+Each hole is one corner of the square/rectangle and

 Read more »